siberex/CADing/PiKVM_Case/README.md

 Components are named to exactly mimic [the original schematic](https://docs.pikvm.org/v1/v1_scheme.png).

 TODO: Share publicly [EasyEDA project](https://easyeda.com/editor#id=10361afddc3f4134ae8cebcdb68e18ef|33e11979f03a4932974794a9883380c7)

+## ATX plug

+See `export/atx_plug.step`.

+Recommended material: PETG.

+Could be used to better arrange dupont cables.

+Assemble dupont female connectors in order, insert into the printed plug so they slightly protrude from the plug end, apply superglue, align connectors to the plug end and and press firmly.

 # ATX breakout board (PC side)